brariden/melpa-gpl-snapshot/melpa/packages/cliphist-readme.txt

   In popup, press `C-n' or `C-p' to navigate, other keys to filter.

+  By default, we use popup.el to provides candidates window.
+  But you can use ivy-mode instead by installing Swiper and `(setq cliphist-use-ivy t)'.

   You can customize the behavior of cliphist-select-item,
     (setq cliphist-select-item-callback
        (lambda (num str) (cliphist-copy-to-clipboard str)))

+  If `cliphist-cc-kill-ring' is true, the selected/pasted string will be inserted into kill-ring